Metoprolol belongs to a group of medicines called beta blockers.

 - The main side effects of metoprolol are headaches and feeling sick, dizzy or tired.
 These are usually mild and only last for a short time.

-- If you're due to have surgery which involves being put to sleep (having a general anaesthetic), tell your doctor.
+- Tell your doctor if you're going to have surgery and due to have a general anaesthetic (be put to sleep).
 Metoprolol can lower your blood pressure too much when used with some anaesthetics.